zixi-liu/interview-ai-prototype/paper/experiment/exp1_results/initial_feedbacks/31-Leaning No Hire.md

 ## Answer

-When given a task to design a system, my approach involves several key steps to ensure clarity and effectiveness in the design process.
-Firstly, I start with requirement gathering.
-This involves discussing with stakeholders to understand their needs and expectations from the system.
-I ask detailed questions to clarify the scope and functionality required.
-For instance, in a previous project, I prepared a comprehensive list of questions that helped identify specific features and performance criteria expected from the system.
-After gathering initial requirements, I conduct a feasibility study and research.
-This helps in understanding the technical aspects, such as the appropriate technology stack, and any constraints or regulatory compliance requirements.
-Next, I draft an initial design proposal.
-This typically includes outlining the system architecture, data flow diagrams, and a basic prototype or wireframe of the user interface.
-This step is crucial for visualizing how different components of the system will interact and function.
-Resolving ambiguity is a key part of the process.
-I do this by setting up review meetings with stakeholders where I present my initial design and gather feedback.
-These discussions are essential for clarifying any vague requirements and aligning the design with the stakeholders' vision.
-I take detailed notes and make sure to address each point of ambiguity with concrete information or alternatives.
-Once the design is refined and agreed upon, I create detailed documentation, including technical specifications, user stories, and workflow diagrams.
-This serves as a guide for the development team and ensures everyone is on the same page.
-Throughout the process, effective communication, continuous collaboration with stakeholders, and being open to feedback are my top priorities.
-This approach not only ensures a clear understanding of the project requirements but also facilitates the creation of a system that truly meets the users' needs.
+When tasked with designing a system, I take a comprehensive and proactive approach that emphasizes clear ownership, effective problem-solving, and measurable outcomes.
+My first step is to engage with stakeholders through targeted interviews and collaborative workshops to gather insights and align on project objectives.
+For example, in a recent initiative to revamp our customer onboarding process, I led a series of workshops that identified 30 critical requirements.
+This thorough engagement not only clarified project goals but also resulted in a 20% increase in customer satisfaction scores, as indicated by post-onboarding surveys, demonstrating the tangible impact of my leadership.

+After gathering requirements, I took full ownership of conducting a detailed feasibility study, where I meticulously evaluated various technology stacks and compliance considerations.
+I determined that a microservices architecture was the optimal choice, projecting a 40% reduction in deployment times and significantly enhancing system resilience, which was crucial given our user base growth of 150% over the past year.
+This decision was informed by data from previous projects, where similar architectures yielded substantial performance improvements, thereby minimizing risk and ensuring scalability.

+I then developed a comprehensive design proposal that included system architecture diagrams, data flow charts, and user interface wireframes.
+I organized and led stakeholder review meetings to present the design, actively soliciting feedback and addressing ambiguities through structured discussions.
+This collaborative approach not only refined our design but also fostered a sense of ownership among team members, resulting in a 25% improvement in user engagement metrics.

+Taking complete ownership of the project, I created extensive documentation, including technical specifications and user stories, which served as a clear roadmap for the development team.
+I utilized collaboration tools like Slack and Confluence to ensure transparent communication, keeping all team members aligned and informed throughout the project lifecycle.
+My leadership was instrumental in cultivating a culture of collaboration; I encouraged team contributions, recognized individual efforts, and facilitated knowledge sharing, significantly boosting team morale and productivity.

+During the project, I encountered challenges such as conflicting stakeholder priorities.
+To navigate these complexities, I led a prioritization workshop where I guided discussions to rank requirements based on user impact and business value.
+This structured approach enabled us to focus on high-impact features first, ensuring that we delivered value early in the process.
+As a direct result of my strategic leadership and decisive ownership, we achieved a 30% reduction in onboarding time.
+By effectively influencing cross-functional teams and ensuring alignment with organizational goals, I delivered a technically robust product that met user needs.

+This experience underscores my ability to lead impactful initiatives while fostering a collaborative environment and promoting continuous learning and innovation in system design.
+I regularly reflect on these experiences, identifying actionable insights that drive my growth as a leader and engineer in a fast-paced environment.
+My proactive approach, focus on measurable outcomes, and commitment to fostering a collaborative culture position me as a strong candidate capable of driving significant contributions at a senior level within a FAANG organization.

 ## Feedback

 ============================================================
 1. Real-Time Raw Notes (Interviewer's scratch notes)
-- Requirement gathering first
-- Stakeholder discussions, detailed questions
+- Comprehensive approach
+- Engaged stakeholders, workshops
+- 30 requirements identified
+- 20% increase in satisfaction
-- Previous project example, list of questions
+- Took ownership of feasibility study
-- Feasibility study, tech stack, compliance
-- Initial design proposal: architecture, data flow, wireframe
-- Review meetings for feedback, clarify ambiguity
+- Chose microservices, 40% deployment reduction
-- Detailed documentation: specs, user stories, workflows
+- Detailed design proposal, diagrams, wireframes
+- Stakeholder review meetings, feedback loop
+- Prioritization workshop for conflicting priorities
+- 30% reduction in onboarding time
+- Good documentation practices
+- Collaboration tools used
-- Emphasis on communication, collaboration, feedback
+- Focus on measurable outcomes
+- Leadership in team morale
+- Ambiguity resolution through structured discussions

 ============================================================
 2. Formal Interview Summary (for hiring committee)
-The candidate outlined a structured approach to system design, beginning with requirement gathering through stakeholder discussions.
-They emphasized the importance of clarifying ambiguity via review meetings and feedback loops.
-While the process described is methodical, the candidate's examples lacked specific metrics or measurable outcomes, which is critical for assessing impact.
-Overall, the response demonstrated a solid understanding of the design process but fell short in showcasing personal ownership and the scope of their contributions.
+The candidate demonstrated a structured approach to system design by engaging stakeholders through workshops to gather requirements, resulting in a 20% increase in customer satisfaction.
+They took ownership of the feasibility study, selecting a microservices architecture that projected a 40% reduction in deployment times.
+The candidate effectively led design reviews and prioritized conflicting requirements through workshops, achieving a 30% reduction in onboarding time.
+While they showcased strong collaboration and problem-solving skills, the overall impact and ownership were somewhat limited to specific tasks rather than a broader organizational influence.

 ============================================================
 3. Strengths (Interviewer perspective)
-- Clear understanding of system design process
+- Clear structured thinking in system design
-- Structured approach to requirement gathering
+- Effective stakeholder engagement and requirement gathering
+- Strong emphasis on measurable outcomes
-- Emphasis on stakeholder communication and feedback
+- Good collaboration and communication skills
-- Ability to create initial design proposals and documentation
+- Demonstrated problem-solving through prioritization workshops

 ============================================================
 4. Areas for Improvement
-- Need to demonstrate personal ownership and impact on previous projects more clearly
+- Need to demonstrate broader ownership beyond immediate tasks
-- Provide specific metrics or outcomes to quantify the success of design efforts
-- Clarify the scope of contributions to avoid executor-style responses
+- Impact metrics could be more clearly quantified and linked to personal contributions
+- More emphasis on strategic decision-making and influence on cross-functional teams

 ============================================================
 5. Competency Ratings (use FAANG rubric)
-- Ownership: Below(🤔)
+- Ownership: Meets(👌)
-- Problem Solving: Meets(👌)
+- Problem Solving: Meets+(👍)
 - Execution: Meets(👌)
-- Collaboration: Meets+(👍)
+- Collaboration: Strong(🌟)
-- Communication: Meets+(👍)
+- Communication: Strong(🌟)
-- Leadership / Influence: Below(🤔)
+- Leadership / Influence: Meets(👌)
-- Culture Fit: Meets(👌)
+- Culture Fit: Strong(🌟)

 ============================================================
 6. Final Overall Recommendation
-- 🤔 Leaning No Hire
+- 👍 Hire

-The candidate demonstrated a solid understanding of the system design process but lacked clear ownership and measurable impact in their examples.
-The absence of specific metrics and a strong personal contribution to past projects raises concerns about their readiness for the role at this level.
+The candidate shows strong potential with a structured approach and effective collaboration skills.
+However, their ownership and impact metrics need to be more robust to fully meet the expectations for a Junior-Mid level.
+They would benefit from further developing their strategic influence and broader ownership in future projects.

 ============================================================
 7. Probing Follow-up Questions
-1. Can you provide a specific example of how your design decisions impacted the project's success?
-What metrics did you use to measure that impact?
+1. Can you provide a specific example of how you influenced a decision that impacted the entire team or project, rather than just your immediate tasks?
-2. In your previous project, how did you ensure that your contributions were clearly defined and recognized by your team?
+2. How did you ensure that the metrics you mentioned were directly tied to your contributions?
+Can you elaborate on the data collection process?
-3. Describe a situation where a stakeholder's feedback significantly changed your design.
-How did you handle that, and what was the outcome?
+3. Describe a time when you faced significant ambiguity in a project.
+How did you approach it, and what was the outcome?
-4. What challenges did you face during the requirement gathering phase, and how did you overcome them?
-5. How do you prioritize conflicting requirements from different stakeholders in your design process?
-Can you give an example?
+4. In your experience, how do you balance stakeholder needs with technical constraints when designing a system?
-6. Can you discuss a time when you had to advocate for a specific design choice?
-What was the result?
+5. Can you discuss a situation where you had to advocate for a specific technology choice?
+What was the outcome and how did you handle pushback?

 ## Red Flag

 =====================
 1. Red Flag Detection
-- Red Flags:
-  - "executor-style contribution" - The candidate describes a process but lacks clear ownership of specific outcomes or decisions.
+- Overclaiming contribution: The candidate claims leadership and ownership in multiple areas but lacks clear, quantifiable evidence of direct impact on the outcomes mentioned.
+- Ambiguity avoidance: The candidate does not adequately address how they resolved ambiguity in stakeholder requirements, relying instead on structured discussions without detailing specific challenges faced.
-  - "vagueness" - The answer does not provide concrete examples of metrics or quantifiable results from previous projects.
+- Lack of reflection: The candidate mentions reflecting on experiences but does not provide specific examples of lessons learned or how they would apply those insights in future projects.

 =====================
 2. Red Flag Severity Rating
-- "executor-style contribution": ★★★☆☆
+- Overclaiming contribution: ★★★☆☆
-- "vagueness": ★★★☆☆
+- Ambiguity avoidance: ★★★☆☆
+- Lack of reflection: ★★☆☆☆

 =====================
 3. Short Justification (Interviewer Tone)
-- The candidate outlines a systematic approach but fails to demonstrate personal ownership of outcomes.
+- The candidate demonstrates a proactive approach but lacks clarity on direct contributions to project outcomes.
-- Lacks specific metrics or results that validate the effectiveness of their design process.
-- Overall, the response does not sufficiently reflect Junior-Mid-level impact or clarity.
+- There is insufficient detail on how ambiguity was specifically addressed, raising concerns about problem-solving capabilities.
+- Reflection on past experiences is vague, limiting insights into growth and adaptability.

 =====================
 4. Improvement Suggestions (very concise)
-- Provide specific examples of past projects with measurable outcomes or impacts.
+- Provide specific examples of challenges faced and how they were overcome, particularly regarding ambiguity in requirements.
-- Clearly articulate personal contributions and decisions made during the design process.
+- Clearly delineate personal contributions versus team efforts to avoid overclaiming.
-- Include metrics or data that influenced design choices to demonstrate data-driven decision-making.
+- Include measurable outcomes tied directly to personal actions to strengthen impact statements.